parthasarathi2015/microservices/README.md

-# microservices
+# who-backend
-Demo of microservices
+Implementation of micro-services with two Django rest framework  project